syllog1sm/redshift/README.rst

 * Ensure your PYTHONPATH variable includes the redshift directory
 * Most of the training-script flags refer to research settings.
 * the k parameter controls the speed-accuracy trade-off, via the beam-width.
 Run-time is roughly O(nk), where n is the number of words, and k is the beam-width.
 In practice it's slightly sub-linear in k due to some simple memoisation.
 Accuracy plateaus at about k=64.
 For k=1, use "-a dyn -r -d", to enable the Goldberg and Nivre (2012) dynamic oracle.
-It gives 1% better accuracy at no run-time cost.
 * The -p flag tells train.py to train a POS tagger.
 * parse.py reads in the training configuration from "parser.cfg", which sits in the output model directory.
 * The parser currently expects one sentence per line, space-separated tokens, tokens of the form word/POS.